tinova/one-tools/README.md

 --------------

 Copies the public key to a running VM identified by ID or by name.
-If a second parameter is passwd to the script, it will be used as the username.
+If a second parameter is passed to the script, it will be used as the username.

+    # To the same username
     $ onessh-copy-id 9
+    Warning: Permanently added 'localhost' (ECDSA) to the list of known hosts. user@192.168.1.10's password:

+    # To a different username
     $ onessh-copy-id 9 root
+    Warning: Permanently added 'localhost' (ECDSA) to the list of known hosts. root@192.168.1.10's password:

 onevnc
 ------